bytedance/Portrait-Mode-Video/README.md

 We are releasing our dataset regarding Portrait-Mode Video Recognition research.
 The videos are sourced from [Douyin platform](https://www.douyin.com).
 We distribute video content through the provision of links.
 Users are responsible for downloading the videos independently.

 ## Dataset
-We provide links to ur videos in `video_links.csv`.
+We provide links to our videos in `video_links.csv`.

 ## Usage
 For each of the links, you can download the video by using `requests` package.
 We also provide demo code in `download_videos.py`, where you will need to replace `target_dir` with your actual storage directory.
 The failed video links will be dumped in `fail_cases.csv` and you can use it for retry attempts.